-Qualification goals and contents of the module Learning objectives and acquired competences: Based on Chapters 7-10 of Dayan und Abbott.
+Qualification goals and Learning objectives and acquired competences: contents of the module Based on Chapters 7-10 of Dayan und Abbott.
 Rate models of network dynamics, synaptic plasticity, reinforcement learning, and generative models.
-Linear models of neural networks, dynamic analysis of state-space, eigenvalue analysis of steady-states, models of activity-dependent plasticity, associative learning with neural networks, modern theories of reinforcement learning (Rescorla-Wagner, temporal-difference, actor-critic models), and abstract approaches to representational learning and generative models (expectation maximization, principal components, independent components).
+Linear mod- els of neural networks, dynamic analysis of state-space, eigenvalue analysis of steady-states, models of activity-dependent plasticity, associative learning with neural networks, modern theories of reinforcement learning (Rescorla-Wagner, temporal-difference, actor-critic models), and abstract approaches to representa- tional learning and generative models (expectation maximization, principal com- ponents, independent components).
 To develop a deeper understanding and to acquire applied and practical skills, students perform weekly homework assignments with Matlab programming.
 A passing grade on all assignments is required for admission to the final exam.
 The tutorial is open to all students and provides an opportunity for more extensive questions and discussions of the lecture material.
 It is particularly recommended for students with a weaker background in mathematics and physics.
-Literature [1] Dayan and Abbott (2001) Theoretical Neuroscience, MIT Press Forms of teaching Lecture, Exercise Requirements for participation Required: basic knowledge in Calculus and Linear Algebra Useful: basic knowledge in programming Usability of the module Master Courses in the Faculty of Electrical Engineering and Information Technology, and other Master Courses. examinations prerequisite None Exam performance Oral test at the end of the module Credit points and grades $5~{\rm SWS}~/~5~{\rm CP}=150~{\rm h}$ (70 h time of attendance $+~80~{\rm h}$ autonomous work) Grading scale as per examination regulations Work effort Time of attendance: 3 SWS Lecture, 2 SWS Exercise Autonomous work: Post processing of lectures, solving of exercises, project work and preparation of exam Availability Every year in the summer semester Duration of the module One Semester Responsible lecturer Prof. Dr. Jochen Braun (FNW-IBIO)
+Literature [1] Dayan and Abbott (2001) Theoretical Neuroscience, MIT Press Forms of teaching Lecture, Exercise Requirements for participation Required: basic knowledge in Calculus and Linear Algebra Useful: basic knowledge in programming Usability of the module Master Courses in the Faculty of Electrical Engineering and Information Tech- nology, and other Master Courses. examinations prerequisite None Exam performance Oral test at the end of the module Credit points and grades 5 SWS / 5 CP = 150 h (70 h time of attendance + 80 h autonomous work) Grading scale as per examination regulations Work effort Time of attendance: 3 SWS Lecture, 2 SWS Exercise Autonomous work: Post processing of lectures, solving of exercises, project work and preparation of exam Availability Every year in the summer semester Duration of the module One Semester Responsible lecturer Prof. Dr. Jochen Braun (FNW-IBIO)